oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 - Create a compartment
 - Create a user group and add an Oracle Cloud account to the group
 - Create an IAM policy for the user group
-- Provision an Autonomous Transaction Processing database
+- Provision an Autonomous AI Database (Transaction Processing)
 - (LiveLabs Sandbox reservation only) View your LiveLabs reservation information and sign in
 - Access ORACLE Database Actions
 - Load sample data into your database